ouarrho/Ouarrho/README.md

 - I'm a Rustacean and I'm really interested in Rust as a programming language.
 I find Rust to be a powerful and expressive language that's well-suited for a wide range of applications, including systems programming, web development, and more.

 # 🌳 Garden Of Eden 🍎
 - Welcome to Garden of Eden, the new world where you can explore, mine, purchase, sell, and bid on precious assets like gold, silver, gemstones, and lands.
-What sets us apart is that important part of the value of these assets comes from the real world, ensuring credibility and trust.
-In addition, you can share your art and masterpieces, create contracts, manage your wealth, and participate in auctions.
-Our mission is to create a safe and peaceful haven where everyone is welcome, regardless of their background, race, or gender.
+- What sets us apart is that important part of the value of these assets comes from the real world, ensuring credibility and trust.
+- In addition, you can share your art and masterpieces, create contracts, manage your wealth, and participate in auctions.
+- Our mission is to create a safe and peaceful haven where everyone is welcome, regardless of their background, race, or gender.
 But we're not just a platform for exploring and investing in precious assets.
 We're also committed to creating a world where wealth is always active and growing.
 By contributing to real businesses and making safe investments in various domains, we ensure the continuity and growth of our collective wealth.
-Join us today and become a part of a community that values security, trust, and growth.
+- we will be happy by joining us today and become a part of a community that values security, trust, and growth.
 Together, we can create a new world where everyone has the opportunity to thrive.
-Join us today and become an Edner! ❤️
+- Join us today and become an Edner! ❤️

 # 🕯 My Vision
 - 🔭 I am passionate about exploring the universe and all forms of science and love exploring various fields like maths, philosophy, history, physics, chemistry, biology, and much more.
 I believe that technology can help us reach new heights and explore the vast universe.